sanity-io/sanity-plugin-scheduled-publishing/README.md

 - Create and edit schedules for the current document you're working on
 - See a clear banner that displays current schedule status (and potential validation issues)

-### View all your schedules with a dedicated tool
+### View all your schedules with our dedicated tool

 - Filter all schedules by status or use the calendar to browse schedules by date
 - Edit, delete and immediately publish schedules
 - Automatically validate upcoming schedules and identify issues before they're published
-- Easily identify which Sanity user created an upcoming schedule
+- Easily identify which Sanity user created a schedule

 ### View schedule dates in any remote time zone

 <img src="https://user-images.githubusercontent.com/209129/159458620-ce6b8112-c19a-4c24-a2d5-f79798d1e6f7.png" width="600" />

 - Change the time zone you want to preview schedules in by clicking the 🌎 **Time Zone** button when visible.
+Great when you need to co-ordinate with a global team or want to time publication to specific regions.
-- Select using the dropdown menu or alternatively search by city, time zone abbreviation or name.
+- Easily select time zones by city, time zone abbreviation or name search.
+- Selected time zones are automatically stored in your local storage for future use.

 ## Getting started